Peneapple/Tripleknock/README.md

 # (1) For Users, it is strongly recommended to run Tripleknock on Google Colab.
+Because you don't need to have any coding skills, or install any softwares.
+It is very easy to use.

 #### 1 You can follow the steps to use Tripleknock: